How to win SERP Features with Rank Ranger's SERP Feature Monitor

 to help propel your SERP feature strategy and gain the deepest feature insights you've ever feasted your eyes on!

 Get ready for a whole new set of insights on Featured Snippets, the People Also Ask box, the Video Box, Top Stories carousel, Product carousels Local Pack, and Hotel Pack!

-How to Set Yourself Up for Featured Snippet Wins (& How to Avoid Wasting Your Time on the Wrong Snippets)
+How to Win Google SERP Features (& How to Avoid Wasting Your Time on the Wrong Snippets)

 There's so much written on how to best optimize your pages for Featured Snippet wins

 .
-However, a far more important part of Featured Snippet success is knowing which keywords to target, which are out of your reach, and which are just not worth your time and effort.
+However, a far more important part of Featured Snippet strategy is knowing which keywords to target, which are out of your reach, and which are just not worth your time and effort.
 In other words, before you can start worrying about optimizing pages, you need a Featured Snippet strategy to tell you which pages to focus on (and even how to best focus on those pages)!

 Enter the SERP Feature Monitor.